pvizeli/openHab-AudioDetection/README.md

 Default it is optimize for human voice sound.
 It use a highpass filter with 300Hz and a lowpass filter from 2500Hz.
 This filter all frequenze with none human voice.

 ## Audio silence detection
+It detects that the input audio volume is less or equal to a noise tolerance value for a duration greater or equal to the minimum detected noise duration.

 # Commandline